Vintage Traditional Kokeshi

 Tsuchiyu Family dolls originated in the 1840s at Tsuchiyu Onsen in Fukushima Prefecture, with the work of Sakuma Kamegoro, a kiji-shi who had made various wood items for visitors to the Tsuchiyu Onsen.

-These dolls come in two types: one with a slightly cone-shaped body widening towards the base; and one that has a columnar body, tapering where the neck would be.
-The latter style is also known for the Rokuro Moyo style of circular painting.
-As a matter of fact, the artists of this type are famous for being the most accomplished in the circular style of painting, as they take it several steps further by either reversing the line at some point or by zig-zagging the lines periodically.
+These dolls come in two types: one with a slightly cone-shaped body widening towards the base; and one with a columnar body, tapering where the neck would be.
+The latter style is also known as the Rokuro Moyo style of circular painting.
+Artists of this type are famous for being the most accomplished in the circular style of painting, as they take it several steps further by either reversing the line at some point or by zig-zagging the lines periodically.
 Both add a dynamic element to the dolls.

 The design of black, (occasionally purple or green), concentric circles on the top of the head are called Janome.
 Together with a red bow and a loop on the head, (kase), is one major characteristic of the Tsuchiyu Kokeshi.
 The innermost circle of the head is usually colorless.
 The patterns of the body used to be simple black lines but the lines are drawn in different colors in later models.
 Some dolls even have patterns of flowers between the lines.
 Most have eyes called futae-mabuta, (double lid), and noses called marubana, (round nose), and tare-bana, (long nose).
 A few dolls have consciously large eyes and noses with blushes around the eyes, similar to the Nakanosawa group).